-Have a look below at the pageant companies that will feature in the 2018 Festival Parade.
+Have a look below at the pageant companies that featured in the 2019 Festival Parade.

 Artastic is a street spectacle company based in Kildare, under the artistic direction of Vijaya Bateson and Caitriona McGowan.
-Their track record in conceiving new works and engaging a range of community groups is a testament to their passion for contemporary street theatre.
+Artastic was founded in 2003 by Vijaya Bateson.

 Inishowen Carnival Group is celebrating 26 years of carnival activity and has been taking part in the Dublin Parade for 22 of those years.
 The company is based near Malin Head on the beautiful Inishowen peninsula on the northern coast of Donegal.

-This Waterford based company has become a familiar presence in the Dublin Parade with 2018 parade marking their 22nd appearance!
+Spraoi, a Waterford based company, has become a familiar presence in the Dublin Parade with 2018 parade marking their 22nd appearance!
 Founded in 1993, the company is regularly commissioned by festivals and events to produce large street spectacle shows.
 The company also produce the now famous annual Spraoi Festival, held over the August Bank Holiday weekend.